 The Longtermism Fund aims to be a strong donation option for a wide range of donors interested in longtermism.
 The fund focuses on organisations that:

-There are other funders supporting longtermist work in this space, such as Open Philanthropy and the FTX Future Fund.
+There are other funders supporting longtermist work in this space, such as Open Philanthropy.
 The Longtermism Fund is managed by Longview Philanthropy, which works closely with these other organisations, and is well positioned to coordinate with them to efficiently direct funding to the most cost-effective organisations.
 See our FAQ for more information on why you would donate to this fund given there are other organisations funding similar work.
 Giving What We Can and Longview do not take any fees for managing the fund.

 We think there are three main reasons to support this fund: